denoland/setup-deno/README.md

 ### Caching dependencies downloaded by Deno automatically

-Dependencies installed by Deno can be cached automatically.
+Dependencies installed by Deno can be cached automatically between workflow runs.
+This helps improve the performance of your workflow by minimizing work and network requests.

 To enable the cache, use `cache: true`.